Inside Pics & Videos From Deepika-Ranveer's Reception: DeepVeer Shake Legs With SRK, Big B & Malaika

 - Mussoorie: The Land Of Picturesque Water

-Deepika Padukone & Ranveer Singh's wedding reception for their industry friends is going on in full swing and we're here with the inside pictures and video from the same.
-In one of the inside videos, Ranveer Singh and Deepika Padukone can be seen shaking legs on the dance floor and guess who else spotted with the newlyweds?
+Deepika Padukone & Ranveer Singh's wedding reception for their industry friends is going on in full swing and we're here with the inside pictures and videos from the same.
+In one of the inside videos, Ranveer Singh and Deepika Padukone can be seen shaking legs on the dance floor and guess who else was spotted with the newly-weds?
 None other than Amitabh Bachchan & Shahrukh Khan!
-We also got our hands on a few inside pictures from the party, in which DeepVeer can be seen posing along with Rekha and other guests.
-Have a look below..
+We also got our hands on a few inside pictures from the party, in which DeepVeer can be seen posing with Rekha and other guests.
+Have a look below...

 |